- How to Fill in Your Visit Japan Web Arrival Documents for Japan - 18 March 2026

 Rooms & More: It’s another hotel with a lot of different room types, but, the larger rooms can sleep up to six people.

-There are also some categories of rooms that include a balcony or terrace.
+Some categories of rooms include a balcony or terrace.

-The onsen-style bath on the top floor has beautiful views – and they’re trialing tattoo covering stickers which makes it possible to use if you have small tatts.
+The onsen-style bath on the top floor has beautiful views – and they’re trialling tattoo covering sticker,s which makes it possible to use if you have small tatts.

 Check the rules for that here and, again before you book, if it’s important to you.